 Schedule of availability

-To view the schedule of availability for the remainder of 2020 please click here.
+To view the schedule of availability in 2023 please click here.

 The Newbery Hall is named after Professor Edgar Newbery (1883-1969), who was professor of physical chemistry at the University of Cape Town between 1920 and 1950.